Colleges by Location

 The freshman retention rate for University of Mary Hardin-Baylor was 62% in 2023.

 The graduation rate is another indicator to take into account.
 This rate shows how many students complete their degrees in a certain number of years.
-The six-year graduation rate at this institution stands at 53%.
+At this academic institution, the proportion of students graduating in six years is 53%.

 Student Body